 How to draw crocodile skin in 11 steps:

 Step 2: Base color

-Next add the base color of the bag.
-Usually crocodile skin is dark green or a brownish shade but if you feel creative you’re welcome to experiment with pink, purple, blue shades…
+Next, we will add the base color of the bag.
+Usually, crocodile skin is a dark green or a brownish shade but if you feel creative you’re welcome to experiment with pink, purple, blue shades…

 Color the metal parts in a different color.